 August Average Rainfall in New York

-Even the rainfall decreases in August, still leaving room for some afternoon summer storms.
+Even the rainfall decreases in August still leaving room for some afternoon summer storms.
 It will be pleasant to walk around, and visit the parks around New York but try to avoid spending the warmest hours of 1pm to 3 pm under the sun.
-In Central Park, among the many activities you can choose from, a bike ride and a boat trip in the pond.
-And I remind you that among the other parks to visit, we have the beautiful Brooklyn park of Prospect Park and the new park of Governors Island.
+In Central Park, among the many activities you can choose from, a bike ride and a boat trip in the pond are pretty fun.
+And I remind you that among the other parks to visit, we have the beautiful Brooklyn Prospect Park and the new park of Governors Island.

-What to See in August - August 2018 Events
+What to See in August - Events August

 - As every year the U.S. Opens returns to New York for all Tennis enthusiasts!
 Great matches at Arthur Ashe Stadium in Flushing Meadows starting August.

 - The NYC Restaurant Week will continue, find your "I wish but I can’t afford it” restaurant and once again treat yourself to a great chef-renowned dinner.

 - The Giglio Feast of Saint Anthony August 10th/13th in East Harlem for our Italian Friends, the India Day Parade, August 20th from 38th St. East and down on Madison Avenue, and, the Hong Kong Dragon Boat Festival August 12th/13th in Flushing Meadows Park, Queens.
 These are the festivals and parades of August.

 - The Summer Streets will animate the evenings of August 6, 13 and 20 with Music, Dances, Entertainment, Sports Contests and more.
 The New York White Nights!

-- Central Park Shakespeare in the Park at the Delacorte Theater, and at the Lincoln Center, evening dedicated to classical music, opera and ballet, while at Bryant Park continues the Bryant Park Film Festival.
+- Central Park with Shakespeare in the Park at the Delacorte Theater; at the Lincoln Center with evenings dedicated to classical music, opera, and ballet; while at Bryant Park continues the Bryant Park Film Festival.

 - Do not miss visiting Governor's Island on August 13th and 14th for a dive in the 20s with jazz music and vintage costumes.
 On August 20th, at Pier 97, we will celebrate the big Blues and BBQ Festival!